pgRouting/pgrouting/doc/allpairs/pgr_johnson.rst

 **end_vid**   ``BIGINT``    Identifier of the ending vertex.
 **agg_cost**  ``FLOAT``     Total cost from ``start_vid`` to ``end_vid``.
 ============= ============= =================================================

-.. rubric:: History

-* Re-design of pgr_apspJohnson in Version 2.2.0

 See Also
 -------------------------------------------------------------------------------